Optimal Transport Regularized Divergences: Application to Adversarial Robustness: OT-Regularized Divergences: DRO Identity and Properties

-We will refer to either of \eqref{eq:OT_reg_Df_DRO} or \eqref{eq:OT_reg_KL_DRO} as the outer minimization problem and will call \eqref{eq:OT_regularized_loss_main} the inner maximization problem.
-Stripping away the minimization over model parameters $\theta$, the outer minimizer can be viewed as computing the optimal adversarial re-weighting of the samples (i.e., the probability-mass redistribution step).
-This is a complement to the inner maximizer, which constructs the optimally transported adversarial samples.
-See Appendix \ref{app:reweighting} for further details on this perspective.
+In this section we give an intuitive interpretation of the minimization over the auxiliary parameters $\lambda,\rho$ in the $f$-divergence case \eqref{eq:OT_reg_Df_DRO}; they can be viewed as the computation of optimal adversarial weights for the adversarial samples, where optimality is defined in part by the chosen $f$-divergence.
+This is a complement to the inner maximizer \eqref{eq:OT_regularized_loss_main} which constructs the optimally transported adversarial samples, according to the chosen OT cost function.
+This interpretation gives insight into the qualitatively novel nature of our method.